 The Open Championship is the oldest of the four major golf championships.
-It was first played at Prestwick Golf Club in Glasgow all the way back in 1860 when it was won by Willie Park Sr. The 146th renewal in 2017 was won by USA golfer Jordan Spieth and he will be fancied by many to go well again.
-In our Open Championship 2018 betting guide, we will discuss the chances of some of the main contenders and we will look at a couple of lively outsiders too.
+It was first played at Prestwick Golf Club in Glasgow all the way back in 1860 when it was won by Willie Park Sr. The 147th renewal in 2018 was won by Italian golfer Francesco Molinari and he will be fancied by many to go well again.
+In our Open Championship 2019 betting guide, we will discuss the chances of some of the main contenders and we will look at a couple of lively outsiders too.
 You will also find our exclusive Open Championship betting tip, so to find out more just keep on reading.

 Rory McIlroy won the Open Championship back in 2014 but he has found the going tough in recent seasons.
-He has missed the cut for the past two renewals and he will be desperate to avoid the hat trick in 2018.
-However, his form has been much better this season and he claimed a top 5 finish in the Masters earlier this year.
-He played his first ever major here at Carnoustie back in 2007 as an amateur, finishing T42, and he will be keen to improve on that in 2018.
+He missed the cut for the previous two renewals but in 2018 he powered back to take T2 position on -6, just two shots behind the winner.
+He played his first ever major here at Carnoustie back in 2007 as an amateur, finishing T42, and he will be keen to improve on that T2 finish last year.
 He is a best price of 13.0 with Unibet Australia.

 Best Rory McIlroy Open Championship Odds: 13.0 Unibet Australia.

-33 year old American pro Dustin Johnson won his first career major after a string of near misses when taking the US Open in 2016.
+33-year-old American pro Dustin Johnson won his first career major after a string of near misses when taking the US Open in 2016.
 Many pundits predicted that a flurry of major victories would follow, but that has not been the case.
 His best finish in an Open Championship came when he tied for 2nd back in 2009 but since then he has only managed a further two top 10 finishes since.
-Johnson seems to save his best for majors on his home turf and he finished outside the top 50 in last year’s Open Championship.
-He can be backed at odds of 15.0 with Bet365 Australia.
+Johnson seems to save his best for majors on his home turf and he missed the cut in last year’s Open Championship.
+He can, however, be backed at odds of 15.0 with Bet365 Australia.

 Best Dustin Johnson Open Championship Odds: 15.0 Bet365 Australia.

-Best Jordan Spieth Open Championship Odds: 12.0 Crownbet.
+Best Jordan Spieth Open Championship Odds: 13.0 Unibet.

-Before this season started not many people would have predicted that Tiger Woods would be so high in the betting for the Open Championship 2018.
+Tiger Woods is back with a bang and is relatively high in the betting for the Open Championship 2019.
 It was widely believed that a litany of injuries and personal problems had blunted Tiger’s game to an extent that he would be no more than an also ran in any tournament he competed in.
-However, he has silenced the critics with a string of solid performances and he could well win a PGA Tour event this season.
-However, whether he retains enough ability to win a major remains to be seen and he is a best price of 21.0 with Bookmaker.com.au.
+However, he has silenced the critics with a string of solid performances and he could well win another PGA Tour event this season.
+However, whether he retains enough ability to win a major remains to be seen and he is a best price of 13.0 with Bookmaker.com.au.

 Best Jason Day Open Championship Odds: 26.0 Ladbrokes Australia

 Jon Rahm is a hugely talented Spanish golfer and at just 23 years old he is already established as one of the world’s best.
 He has already won five professional tournaments and he showed he could produce the goods on the big stage with a fine 4th in the Masters earlier this season.
-He will relish the course at Carnoustie, because as his Irish Open win showed last season he loves links golf.
-We think Rahm rates as a massive danger to all in the Open Championship 2018 and he is priced up at odds of 23.0 with Crownbet.
+He will relish the course at Royal Portrush, because as his Irish Open win showed he loves links golf.
+We think Rahm rates as a massive danger to all in the Open Championship 2019, despite missing the cut in 2018 and he is priced up at odds of 21.0 with Unibet.

-Best Jon Rahm Open Championship Odds: 23.0 Crownbet.
+Best Jon Rahm Open Championship Odds: 21.0 Unibet.

-Justin Thomas recently wrestled the World number 1 spot away from Dustin Johnson and he has been in fine form this season.
-The 2017 PGA Championship winner won the Honda Open earlier this year and he has put in a string of consistent displays.
-However, he has yet to make any sort of impact in two tries at the Open Championship, finishing outside the top 50 in 2016 and missing the cut last year.
-Given his excellent form this season he cannot be discounted completely and he will have his supporters at odds of 24.0 with Ladbrokes Australia.
+Justin Thomas is the World's number 4 golfer and he has been in fine enough form this season.
+The 2017 PGA Championship winner won the Honda Open in 2018 and he has put in a string of consistent displays.
+However, he has yet to make any sort of impact in his previous two tries at the Open Championship, finishing outside the top 50 in 2016 and missing the cut for the last two years.
+Given his excellent form in 2018 he cannot be discounted completely and he will have his supporters at odds of 23.0 with Ladbrokes Australia.

 Lively Outsiders For 2018 Men’s Open Championship

 Shock results are a common enough occurrence in the Open Championship, so it makes sense to look at a few lively outsiders.
-Sergio Garcia has the game to be competitive at odds of 26.0 with Ladbrokes but he has been badly out of form this season.
-Louis Oosthuizen usually does well in the Open Championship and he looks a massive price at 67.0 with Ladbrokes Australia.
-Another interesting contender is Tyrell Hatton and he could surprise a few with a big performance at Carnoustie at odds of 51.0 with Crownbet.
+Sergio Garcia has the game to be competitive whilst Louis Oosthuizen usually does well in the Open Championship.
+Another interesting contender is Tyrell Hatton and he could surprise a few with a big performance at Royal Portrush.

 Although Jordan Spieth and Rory McIlroy will likely be battling it out for favouritism for the Open Championship we are looking elsewhere for our wager.
-One man that looks overpriced to us given his liking for links courses is Spanish big hitter Jon Rahm.
+One man that looks overpriced to us given his liking for links courses and his general form in 2018 is Spanish big hitter Jon Rahm.
 He burst onto the scene last season and he has looked at home at the highest level of the game.
 He proved his major credentials with a fine effort at Augusta earlier this year and he will enjoy the challenge posed by Carnoustie.
-At odds of 23.0 with Crownbet he is our each way betting tip for the Open Championship 2018.
+At odds of 21.0 with Unibet he is our each way betting tip for the Open Championship 2018.